GooTechnologies/learn/courses/beginner/4/index.md

 4. The Concrete Material should now appear.
 Add it to your scene by double-clicking the asset.
 ![](doubleclickasset.gif)

-The material is now added to the Asset binary
+The material is now added to the Asset bin
 ![](addedtobin.jpg)